Re-signing

 Re-sign History

-You can either select the files from the list or upload binaries by clicking the Upload New Version button at the bottom.
+You can either select the files from the list or upload binaries by clicking the Upload button at the top of the list.

 You need the check the history of the original application that has been signed.